Sol K. Bright Sr.

-His early touring years were as part of Sol Hoʻopiʻi's Novelty Trio, before forming Sol K. Bright's Hollywaiians.
-During this time, Bright also began producing musical shows.
-After his World War II stint in the U.S. Merchant Marines, he began appearing in films and on radio and television.
-In his later years he performed regularly in Hawaii before live audiences.

-He was awarded the 1987 Lifetime Achievement Award from the Hawai'i Academy of Recording Arts, and inducted into the Hawaiian Music Hall of Fame in 1995.
+Early life and family

-Solomon K. Bright, Sr., was the fifth of fourteen children.
-In a newspaper interview — later republished in the book Hawai’i Chronicles Two (University of Hawai’i Press 1998) — he recalled gathering duck eggs as a youth in the swamps of Honolulu and selling them to stores to raise money to go to the movies.
-As a teenager, he won the city’s Charleston dance contest — after coming in second during a prior try in which he was assaulted by the winning contestant.
+Solomon K. Bright was born the fifth of fourteen children to Hawaiian minister Andrew Laukea Bright, and church organist Alike Kekipau Bright in Honolulu.
+He was raised in a house at 910 Cooke Street in Honolulu.
+When he was a child, he gathering duck eggs in the swamps of Honolulu and sold them to stores to raise money to go to the movies.
+As a teenager, he won the city's Charleston dance contest — after coming in second during a prior try in which he was assaulted by the winning contestant.
 He also played the drums in the Hannah Bright Orchestra (Hannah being his slightly older sister).